Black Lives Matter

 Why Black Lives Matter to First Unitarian Church

 …because we at First Unitarian recognize that historically and currently, Black Lives have not mattered as much as white lives.
 The phrase does not mean “only” black lives matter.
-It means that it’s time that we stand in solidarity with African American people to undo the systemic injustices that hold them back from true equality.
+It means that it’s time that we stand in solidarity with African American people to undo the systemic injustices that hold them back from true equality and equity jobs, housing, health, and education.

 Our Monthly Vigils